MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 Additional section\] MUST NOT be tied to a network".
-Accordingly, resolvers SHOULD treat any records in the Additional section as having SOURCE PREFIX-LENGTH zero and SCOPE PREFIX-LENGTH as specified in the ECS option, and MAY cache them on this basis.
+Accordingly, resolvers SHOULD treat any records in the Additional section as having SOURCE PREFIX-LENGTH zero and SCOPE PREFIX-LENGTH as specified in the ECS option.
 Authoritative servers MUST omit such records if they are not suitable for use by any stub resolvers that set SOURCE PREFIX-LENGTH to zero.
 This will cause the resolver to perform a followup query that can receive properly tailored ECS.
 (This is similar to the usage of CNAME with ECS discussed in {{!RFC7871}} Section 7.2.1.)

 Authoritative servers that omit Additional records can avoid the added latency of a followup query by following the advice in {{zone-performance}}.